wearefriday/spectre/README.md

 Spectre doesn't provide a UI or API to edit or delete content.
 We've included `rails_admin`, so head to `/admin` for this.
 By default there is no password.

+## Tests

+[Rspec](http://rspec.info/) and [Cucumber](https://cucumber.io) are included in the project.
+Test coverage is minimal but please don't follow our lead, write tests for anything you add.
+Use `rspec && rake cucumber` to run the existing tests.

 ## TODO

 * refactor to remove code from fat controllers